ngntrgduc/get-shit-done/README.md

 This browser extension will "**block**" some specific sites by turning them to a black background with 👁️ (Yes, I am watching you 🙂).

 ## Features
-- Currently support sites: Facebook, Messenger, Instagram, TikTok (block forever, can be unblocked by turning off the extension ~~permanently~~ **temporarily**.)
+- Currently support sites: Facebook, Messenger, Instagram, TikTok
 - Can manage specific sites to block in `manifest.json`, using [match patterns](https://developer.chrome.com/docs/extensions/mv3/match_patterns/)
-- Can block sites in a specific time range, or block forever
+- Can block sites in specific time ranges, or block forever (can be unblocked by turning off the extension ~~permanently~~ **temporarily**)
-   - `getshitdone.js`: general case
-   - `getshitdone-night.js`: from 10 PM today to 6 AM tomorrow
-   - `getshitdone-except-morning.js`: all day except from 6 to 10 AM
-   - `getshitdone-forever.js`: as the name implies, **block forever**
 - Can display your favorite motivational quotes
 - And more, if you know JavaScript, there are lots of things you can do with this extension 😉